Waxahatchee – Cerulean Salt

 All of this emotional intensity shouldn’t distract from the fact that Cerulean Salt is also brilliantly melodious.
 Sparse instrumentation and snappy running times, both redolent of the ethos of her early punk playing days, are expertly judged, creating a work which is a succession of succinct punches to the gut.
 So, whilst weeping uncontrollably, you can also hum along.
 This is the most devastating album you’ll hear this year.

 Cerulean Salt was released on 1st July 2013.
+For further information or to order the album visit Waxahatchee’s website here.

 Watch the video for Coast to Coast here: